2023 Most Popular Social Work Bachelor's Degree Schools in Massachusetts

 Read full report on Social Work at Simmons University

-Anna Maria College landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree social work programs.
-Located in the rural area of Paxton, Anna Maria is a private not-for-profit school with a small student population.
+With a ranking of #7, Anna Maria College did quite well on this year’s most popular schools for social work students working on their bachelor’s degree.
+Located in the rural area of Paxton, Anna Maria is a private not-for-profit college with a small student population.

 Of the 15 students majoring in social work at Anna Maria, 13% are male and 87% are female.